Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 **Viewport and depthrange**

-The normalized device coordinates are mapped to the viewports Window Coordinates (Screen Coordinates) and to the depth for the depth buffer.
+The normalized device coordinates are linearly mapped to the Window Coordinates (Screen Coordinates) and to the depth for the depth buffer.
 The viewport is defined by [`glViewport`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glViewport.xhtml).
 The depthrange is set by [`glDepthRange`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glDepthRange.xhtml) and is by default [0, 1].